seatable-data/manual/docker/Developer-Edition/Deploy SeaTable-DE with Docker.md

 **If for some reasons, the installation failed, how to start from clean state again?**

 Just remove the directory `/opt/seatable` and start again.

+ you can xxx

+**LetsEncrypt SSL certificate has expired.**

+If the certificate is not renewed automatically, you can execute the command `/templates/renew_cert.sh` to manually renew the certificate.